0day-ci/linux/Documentation/networking/nf_conntrack-sysctl.rst

 	in INVALID state.
 If this is enabled, such packets will not be considered for connection tracking.

+nf_conntrack_lwtunnel - BOOLEAN
+	- 0 - disabled (default)
+	- not 0 - enabled

+	If this option is enabled, the lightweight tunnel netfilter hooks are enabled.
+This option cannot be disabled once it is enabled.

 nf_conntrack_count - INTEGER (read-only)
 	Number of currently allocated flow entries.